brickbots/PiFinder/docs/source/user_guide.rst

 Access Point and Client Mode
 ----------------------------------

 The PiFinder can either connect to an existing network, or serve as an wireless access point for other devices to connect to.
-Use the :ref:`user_guid:Web Interface` or the :ref:`user_guide:Global Options` page of the Status screen to switch between these two modes and see which mode is currently active.
+Use the :ref:`user_guide:Web Interface` or the :ref:`user_guide:Global Options` page of the Status screen to switch between these two modes and see which mode is currently active.

 Using the PiFinder in Access Point mode creates a network called PiFinderAP with no password to allow easy connection of phones, tablets and other devices in the field.